 Conclusions and Relevance for 3R

-Tumour-host interaction is now emerging to be a critical event in tumoral growth and development.
-However, a study of the TME is a complex undertaking, since many cells and factors act simultaneously.
-A differential evaluation of the underlying mechanisms in vivo is thereby rendered extremely difficult.
+Tumour-host interaction is now emerging to be a critical event in tumour growth and development.
+However, a study of the TME is a complex undertaking since many cells and factors act simultaneously.
+A differential evaluation of the underlying mechanisms is thereby extremely difficult in vivo.